xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ns.md

 * a simple character scalar or vector identifying the name of a namespace.
 * a reference to a namespace.
-* a nested vector where each item is one of the above.
+* an array where each item is one of the above.

 `Y` is either a character array which represents a list of names of objects to be copied into the namespace, or a ref to a namespace, or  an array produced by the `⎕OR` of a namespace.